-There are some steps that scientists and practitioners can take to check the robustness of the estimates and prevent potential issues raised by this limitation.
-First, it is necessary to use hyper-parameter optimization to ensure that the generated discretization is generalizable to the data generating process, not just the training sample.
-We can check the performance of estimated parameters in both training and validation sets and the extent of the difference as a measure of discretization quality.
-Another method is to check the sensitivity of discretization and estimated parameters to the number of observations.
+In practice, we can take a few steps to ensure that the partitioning algorithm is producing stable and reasonable results and is not unduly affected by these limitations.
+First, it is important to use hyper-parameter optimization to ensure that the discretization generated by our algorithm is generalizable to the data-generating process, not just the training sample.
+We can check the performance of estimated parameters in both training and validation sets and use the extent of the difference as a measure of the quality of our partitioning.
+Another suggestion is to check the sensitivity of the discretization and estimated parameters to the number of observations.
 For example, we can discretize $\Q$ and estimate the model with $80\%$ of the data, and check how close the discretization and estimated parameters are to the case where we use all the data.
-We can ensure that we have enough data to find a suitable discretization if the estimates are close.
-Finally, we can check the validity of our model by analyzing its ability to predict counter-factual scenarios.
-Companies can run field experiments and use their results to measure the model's quality for predicting counter-factual scenarios.

-We suggest using this algorithm in big data settings where we have many observations.
-We originally designed this algorithm to model users' subscription decisions in subscription-based software firms.
-These companies have tens of thousands of users who make the subscription decision either monthly, quarterly or yearly -- the number of observations is enormous.
-These companies capture how users interact with the software and use functionalities offered by the software.
-Researchers can use our approach to model the subscription decision of users in this setting by adding price and promotion in $\X$, and the high-dimensional usage features and demographics of users in $\Q$.
+This could be a simple heuristic to test the robustness of the results.